-Whether its organic school gardens, free clinics, tobacco and opioid use prevention, science and arts education, or suicide prevention, Healthy Communities takes a multi-faceted approach to promoting opportunities for health and wellness with a prevention first approach.
+Whether its organic school gardens, tobacco and opioid use prevention, referrals to local community health nursing clinics and free UNR School of Medicine immunization outreach, or suicide prevention, Healthy Communities takes a multi-faceted approach to promoting opportunities for health and wellness with a prevention first approach.
 Read about a few recent examples below:

 Red Ribbon Week: Fernley High school showing their commitment to be drug free.
 Every year, Healthy Communities’ youth-led Stand Tall teams in high schools throughout the Lyon County School District recognize Red Ribbon Week with activities that encourage students to “love yourself; be drug free”.
 Throughout the year, Stand Tall promotes a wide range of strategies for health and wellness within their schools and communities.
 They also educate their peers about the effects of tobacco, alcohol, prescription and other drug use.